-Welcome to the Parks and Recreation Forestry Division, we are dedicated to preserving Grand Junction's urban forest along with providing an aesthetically pleasing atmosphere for all visitors to city parks and facilities.
-It is our goal to educate the citizens of Grand Junction as to the importance of trees while maintaining Grand Junction's urban forest and properties to the highest of industry standards for health, safety and aesthetically pleasing value.
+Welcome to the Parks and Recreation Forestry Division, we are dedicated to preserving Grand Junction's urban forest along with providing an aesthetically pleasing atmosphere for all visitors to City parks and facilities.
+The Forestry Division plants, manages, and maintains the City’s trees in parks and City facilities, as well as trees on the public right of way within city limits.
+It is our goal to help the community understand the importance of trees while maintaining our City's Urban Forest.

 *Tree pruning, removal and requests

 *Trees blocking traffic signs and signals

 *Tree mulch and fire wood program

 These are services for Licensing or Licensed Arborists

 *International Society of Arboriculture